 07 of 15

 Humans are omnivores, lions are carnivores, and horses are herbivores.
-The way their teeth are formed, the position of their eyes, and the type of digestive system are all typical characteristics of herbivores.
+The way their teeth are formed (grinding molars to break down fibrous plant material), the position of their eyes (face to the side to be on the lookout for predators), and the type of digestive system are all typical characteristics of herbivores.

 08 of 15

 Horses in the wild live in small herds, and domestic horses feel more comfortable if they have companions too.
 It can be quite stressful for a horse to live alone.
-To keep your horse happy, it will need a (preferably equine) friend.Continue to 9 of 15 below.
+Companionship for horses may be an equine stablemate or even another species such as a goat, donkey, or mule.
+Even a dog may become a suitable companion for a horse.Continue to 9 of 15 below.

 09 of 15